jamesb93/jamesb93/README.md

 I'm James.
 I make music using computers.
-My day job is as a Researcher at [Ableton](https://www.ableton.com/en/) on the [Max for Live](https://www.ableton.com/en/live/max-for-live/) – I'd love to hear how you're using Live / Max or the combination of the two.
+My day job is as software developer at [Ableton](https://www.ableton.com/en/) on the AI Research & Development team – I'd love to hear how you're using Live / Max or the combination of the two.

 Most of the repositories are work I do in arts and music technology.